From Paper to Program: Knowledge Externalization and Bottleneck Diagnosis in AI-Assisted Quantum Many-Body Programming: The Virtual Research Group Workflow

 \subsection{Protocol and Evaluation Criteria}

 For each workflow path, the stage definitions and benchmark tasks were fixed in advance.
-The human intervention was strictly constrained: during the HITL debugging rounds, the human PI's feedback was exclusively limited to copying and pasting Python error tracebacks and reporting high-level physical diagnostics (e.g., ``\textit{The code executes, but the entanglement entropy collapses to zero}'').
-At no point did the PI read the generated code to locate bugs, point out specific line numbers, or provide explicit mathematical corrections to tensor-contraction axes.
-The implementation model (LLM-2) was required to autonomously map these runtime and physical failures back to the underlying algorithmic logic.
+Human intervention during HITL rounds was strictly constrained: the PI's feedback was limited to copying Python tracebacks and reporting high-level physical diagnostics, such as a collapsed entanglement entropy or missed energy threshold.
+During HITL debugging, the PI did not read the generated code to locate bugs, point out specific line numbers, or provide explicit mathematical corrections.
+The implementation model was required to autonomously map runtime and physical failures back to the underlying algorithmic logic.

+Allowed HITL feedback had the form of observable-level or runtime-level diagnostics, for example: ``the code raises the following shape-mismatch traceback,'' ``the AKLT entanglement entropy collapses to zero in the bulk,'' ``the reported MPS energy is numerically identical to the exact correlation energy,'' or ``the production benchmark at $N=60$ did not complete.''
+Disallowed feedback included inspecting generated source code, identifying a specific incorrect line, providing corrected \texttt{einsum} strings, supplying missing fermionic sign formulas, or writing replacement subroutines.
+The transcripts archived in the repository record the actual feedback used in each HITL round.

-The number of HITL feedback rounds was not prescribed in advance and varied across workflow paths, from 1 to 13 debugging rounds after initial code delivery (with the Kimi Agent framework handling debugging autonomously), depending on the implementation model and the specific errors encountered.
-Thus, while the form of human intervention was fixed, the number of interaction cycles was allowed to vary.
-For the direct implementation baseline (Sec.~\ref{sec:zeroshot}), sessions were typically terminated after approximately 20 HITL rounds if no convergence was evident, unless the model self-terminated earlier by declaring its inability to produce a correct implementation.
-Throughout this work, HITL feedback rounds are counted from the first code delivery by LLM-2, including only interactions involving debugging, physics diagnosis, or correction of implementation errors.
-The initial prompt providing the source document is not counted.
-To ensure transparency, all prompts, responses, and revision histories were recorded and are available in the public repository~\cite{yizhou_dmrg_llm_2026}.
+The number of HITL rounds was not prescribed in advance and varied across workflow paths, depending on the implementation model, the specific errors encountered, and whether the agentic harness handled debugging autonomously.
+For direct-implementation baselines (Secs.~\ref{sec:dmrg-baseline} and~\ref{sec:pfaffian-baseline}), sessions were terminated either when the model self-declared inability to produce a correct implementation or after a case-study-specific debugging limit.
+Most DMRG baseline sessions were stopped after roughly 20 rounds, with one Claude failure extended to 32 rounds to confirm that the debugging loop remained circular; Pfaffian-MPS baseline sessions used a 30-round hard cap.
+HITL rounds are counted from the first code delivery by LLM-2 and include only debugging interactions; the initial prompt providing the specification is not counted.